-Includes A Full Day Of Halibut Fishing, Chasing Trophy Halibut
+Includes a Full Day of Chasing Trophy Halibut

-The dream of catching an Alaska Trophy Halibut lures angles from around the world, to experence an unforgettable Alaska Halibut fishing trip book with The Seward Fish Company here in Seward Aalska.
-We have outfitted our boats with Top Quality Fishing Gear, we are one of the only boats that replaces all its rods and reels every year.
-We want you to have the best chance at getting your fish in the boat.
+The dream of catching an Alaska Trophy Halibut lures angles from around the world, to experience an unforgettable Alaska Halibut fishing trip book with Fish Seward Alaska Inc. here in Seward Alaska.
+We have outfitted our boats with Top Quality Fishing Gear because we want you to have the best chance at getting your fish in the boat.

 SKIPPERS FULL COMBO